covisionlab/dynamic-label-injection/README.md

-# Dynamic Label Injection for Imbalanced Industrial Defect Segmentation (ECCV Workshop 2024)
+# Dynamic Label Injection for Imbalanced Industrial Defect Segmentation (ECCV 2024 Workshops)

 This is the official implementation of the paper [**Dynamic Label Injection for Imbalanced Industrial Defect Segmentation**]().